 Is the conversation mandated?
 Meaning, is it an assigned performance review?
-Do you need to reprimand someone for a wrong doing within the workplace?
+Do you need to reprimand someone for wrongdoing within the workplace?
 Do you need to fire someone?

-Or, do you simply have a personal problem with another coworker that you want solved?
+Or, do you simply have a personal problem with another coworker that you want to be solved?

 It is important to determine the reason, because if you just want to confront someone who has been bothering you, you may want to rethink your intentions and find a more constructive solution.

 Your reasoning behind the conversation should be to help the individual improve and progress at work.
 If the reason is firing, you should deliver the news kindly and quickly.

 2) Have a plan

 You should never enter a difficult conversation without being prepared.
 You should know what needs to be said and how it should be delivered to the recipient.

 However, don’t rehearse what you are going to say word-for-word.
 You don’t want to sound like you are reading from a script.
 This may come off like you don’t care about the situation or the individual involved.
 You know the people who work for you, so you should know how to approach a tough situation with each one.

 Think about what the other person may say or how they might react to the information given to them.
 Practice how you might diffuse the situation if it turns volatile.

 If you go in unprepared you could end up with a disastrous situation.
 But, if you have a plan, it is much more likely to go smoothly and result in a constructive conversation.